 The most common causes of worker fatigue involve a combination of individual physiology and choices/habits.
-That’s things like an individual’s natural circadian rhythm (wake/eat/sleep cycle); sleep, diet and exercise choices; work shift; physical and mental exertion; and overall workload.
+That’s an individual’s natural circadian rhythm (wake/eat/sleep cycle); sleep, diet, and exercise choices; work shift; physical and mental exertion; and overall workload.

 “The effects of fatigue include slower reaction times, reduced motor skills and decreased coordination as well as an increase in risky behavior, decrease in motivation and an overall reduction in performance.”
 (Reducing Fatigue Risk)

 For many, the causes of driver fatigue likely come as no surprise.
 What’s probably a shock is how much fatigue affects drivers and how many drivers it affects.
 Perhaps the best way to fully understand its impact is by comparing driver fatigue to drunk driving.

 “There is now scientific evidence that suggests when we’re tired (or mentally fatigued) our ability to perform the simplest of tasks is impaired to the same level as if we were legally intoxicated.”
 (Reducing Fatigue Risk)

 Fortunately, a combination of driver habits, lifestyle changes, and comprehensive workplace programs can reduce the accidents caused by drivers falling asleep at the wheel.